TomVincentUK/snompy/docs/guide/bulk_fdm.rst

 (neglecting the influence of the :math:`-Q_1` charge as it's far from the sample).

-Here, the parameters :math:`f_i` represent some important geometrical features of the tip, and the positions of the charges within them.
+Here, the parameters :math:`f_i` account for the geometrical features of the tip, and the positions of the charges within them.
 They are given by the formula

 .. math::